YaohanXu/GeoCloud-Presentation/week04/SLIDES.md

 Then we take that table and join it with the census block groups, where the matching condition checks whether the bus stop geography is inside of the block group geography.
 We use st_covers because that works fine with geographies whereas st_contains does not.

-(~~ Take the query without the "group by", order by the geoid10, and show what the joined table looks like ~~)
+(~~ Take the query without the "group by", order by the geoid, and show what the joined table looks like ~~)

 Finally we aggregate all the stops within each census block group to end up with one row for each block group.